 Permission To Dance On Stage will be live-streamed through an online event in Seoul on October 24.
 The event will be filmed at the Seoul Olympic Main Stadium in southern Seoul using "Multiview" live streaming technology, Big Hit said in a statement.
-In June 2020, Big Hit signed a strategic partnership with Kiswe, an American live streaming solution company specialized in Multiview streaming.
+In June 2020, Big Hit signed a strategic partnership with Kiswe, an American live streaming solution company specializing in Multiview streaming.
 Through the Multiview service, fans can choose different angles of BTS' concert stage in real-time.

 Big Hit will also use a gigantic LED screen to display realistic performances using the "Visual Effect View" technology.
 Fans can watch a screen that displays both lyrics and special effects simultaneously.